Stateville Correctional Center

-Stateville Correctional Center (SCC) is a maximum security state prison for men in Crest Hill, Illinois, United States, near Chicago.
+Stateville Correctional Center (SCC) was a maximum security state prison for men in Crest Hill, Illinois, United States, near Chicago.
 It is a part of the Illinois Department of Corrections.

 History

-Opened in 1925, Stateville was built to accommodate 1,506 inmates.
+The old and smaller Joliet Correctional Center, which had opened in 1858 on a site in Joliet 2.5 mi to the south-southeast, was being considered for closure.
+Construction commenced on the new Stateville facility in 1917, in what was then an unincorporated area of Lockport Township, opening in 1925 with capacity to accommodate 1,506 inmates.
+While the Stateville Correctional Center was meant to lead to the swift closure of Joliet, both prisons operated simultaneously for the rest of the 20th century.

 Parts of the prison were designed according to the panopticon concept proposed by the British philosopher and prison reformer, Jeremy Bentham.
 Stateville's "F-House" cellhouse, commonly known as a "roundhouse", has a panopticon layout which features an armed tower in the center of an open area surrounded by several tiers of cells.
 F-House was the only remaining "roundhouse" still in use in the United States in the 1990s.
-It was closed in late 2016 but the structure will remain standing due to its historical significance.
+The roundhouse was closed in late 2016 but the structure will remain standing due to its historical significance.
 A duplicate of the prison, the Presidio Modelo, opened in Cuba in 1936, but has since been abandoned.

-In 2009 a 40-year-old man from Chicago, Richard Conner, murdered a 37-year-old Will County man named Jameson Leezer, who had originated from Lisle and Bolingbrook.
+In 2009, a 40-year-old man from Chicago, Richard Conner, murdered a 37-year-old Will County man named Jameson Leezer, who had originated from Lisle and Bolingbrook.
 Both were inmates placed in the same solitary confinement cell together.
 The killing made the state of Illinois change its rules in housing two prisoners together during solitary confinement; the prison authorities now must take into account both inmates' histories of violence.